Expatriate Andorra: benefit from tax advantages while securing your assets

 Going to Andorra without preparing your departure for tax purposes?

-In France, for example, a poorly organized departure can trigger exit tax, i.e. the immediate taxation of unrealized capital gains on your holdings.
+In France, for example, a poorly organized exit can triggerthe exit tax, which means that unrealized capital gains on your holdingswill be taxed immediately.

-If you don't plan ahead, you risk turning a future tax advantage into an immediate tax loss.
+Without planning ahead, you risk turning a future tax benefit into an immediate loss.

-Engage carries out simulations and organizes your departure to avoid these consequences.
+Engage runs simulations and plans your departure to avoid these consequences.

-Is it enough to spend more than 183 days in Andorra to be recognized as a tax resident?
+Is spending more than 183 days in Andorra sufficient to be recognized as a tax resident?

 No. The 183-day threshold is in fact one of the criteria laid down in Andorran domestic law, since Andorran law provides for two alternative conditions for being considered a tax resident: